Cybersecurity – Living in a Digital World…

-The framework’s core is a list of cybersecurity functions that follow the basic pattern of cyber defense: identify, protect, detect, respond and recover.
+The framework’s core is a list of cybersecurity functions that follow the basic pattern of cyber defense: identify, protect, detect, respond, and recover.
 The framework provides an organized mechanism for identifying risks and assets that require protection.
-It lists the ways the organization must protect these assets by detecting risks, responding to threats and then recovering assets in the event of a security incident.
+It lists the ways the organization must protect these assets by detecting risks, responding to threats, and then recovering assets in the event of a security incident.

 For example, under Protect, the framework contains a category known as PR.DS, which stands for “Protect Data Security.”
-Going deeper into the framework, PR.DS has seven sub-categories, each intended to ensure protection of data.
-These include controls for protecting data at rest (PR.DS-1), protecting data in transit (PR.DS-2) and so on.
+Going deeper into the framework, PR.DS has seven sub-categories, each intended to ensure the protection of data.
+These include controls for protecting data at rest (PR.DS-1), protecting data in transit (PR.DS-2), and so on.
 To comply with PR.DS-1, for instance, the organization might mandate encryption of data at rest.

 The framework then requires the organization to design and implement information security (InfoSec) controls that are both coherent and comprehensive.
 The goal of these controls is to mitigate identified risks.
 From there, the framework suggests that the organization adopt a risk management process that’s ongoing.
 To get certified as ISO 27001-compliant, an organization must demonstrate to the auditor that it is using what ISO refers to as the “PDCA Cycle.”
-This stands for Plan, Do, Check and Act.

-- Plan — means establishing the ISMS itself along with policies, objectives, processes and procedures for risk management.
+- Plan — means establishing the ISMS itself along with policies, objectives, processes, and procedures for risk management.

-- Do — refers to implementing the actual functioning ISMS, including implementing InfoSec policies, procedures and so forth.
+- Do — refers to implementing the actual functioning ISMS, including implementing InfoSec policies, procedures, and so forth.